 A Few Words About the Money:

 We understand that difficult circumstances arise!
-We are more than happy to discuss donation issues with each sponsor and work out specialized payment arrangements.
-It is the sponsor’s responsibility to contact our staff to set up a payment play as soon as possible.
+We are more than happy to discuss donation issues with each sponsor and attempt to work out specialized payment arrangements.
+It is the sponsor’s responsibility to contact our staff to set up a payment plan as soon as possible.

-Sponsors who have a history of missed donations will be asked to switch their donations over to automatic payments.
+Sponsors who have a history of missed donations will be required to use the automatic recurring payment system.